 Instagram - @shawneastmanphotography

 We usually get our hands on our first DSLR and other bits of photography gear that came with our first camera kit purchase - things like that kit lens that we at first assumed was everything we'd ever need.
-Then we sit on the sofa, fiddle about with the buttons, read two pages from the manual, take a few photographs of the TV, then a few of the lamp, fiddle some more with buttons & settings.
-Mum is sat across the room so let us zoom in close & capture her worst side whilst we are at it.
+Then we sit on the sofa, fiddle about with the buttons, read two or three pages from the camera manual, take a few photographs of the TV, then a few of the lamp, then we fiddle some more with other buttons & settings.
+Mum is sat across the room so we zoom in close & capture her worst side whilst we are at it.
 But it's no big deal, she's out of focus anyway.
 Then we discover Auto mode & give up on the other settings.

 This is all part of the early process & perfectly acceptable for you to get your first feel of the camera.
 But now you'll want to take it to the next level by stepping onto the field & participating in the game.